October 24, 2023

 How this could affect e-mods

-In Item E-1409’s filing, the Informational Exhibit 3 for Texas section indicates that there will be more increases to e-mods than decreases, mostly for rates that are currently below 0.90.
+In Item E-1409’s filing, the Informational Exhibit 3 for Texas (612 KB PDF) section indicates that there will be more increases to e-mods than decreases, mostly for rates that are currently below 0.90.
 Most policyholders will continue to have credit e-mods.
 The following tables taken from the filing report illustrate what NCCI expects for intrastate rated risks.

 E-mod difference